newatoms/beta/projects/content-strategy/pitch.md

 ## Goal
-To know why we are writing Beta articles, consequently what they should 'look' like, and how they can contribute to accomplishing our goals
+To understand why we are writing Beta articles, consequently what they should be like, and how they can contribute to accomplishing our goals

 ## [Definition of done](https://github.com/newatoms/guides/blob/ready/glossary/definition-of-done.md)
 All team members can understand